-- 1 In the Template Toolbox or Derivation view, select the derived template you want to use as the parent template. - On the Galaxy menu, click New and click Derived Template.
+- 1 In the Template Toolbox or Derivation view, select the derived template you want to use as the parent template. - 2 On the Galaxy menu, click New and click Derived Template.
 A derived template is created in the same toolset as its parent.
 You can edit the name of the new derived template.
 The default name is the same as the parent template followed by a numeric sequence.

 Template names can be up to 32 alphanumeric or special characters, including the required \$ as the first character.
 The second character cannot be \$ and the name must include at least one letter.
 Template names cannot contain spaces.

-Note You cannot use the following reserved names as template names: Me, MyContainer, MyArea, MyHost, MyPlatform, MyEngine and System.
+Note: The following reserved names cannot be used as template names: Me, MyContainer, MyArea, MyHost, MyPlatform, MyEngine and System.

-3 You can create another derived template by repeating the steps above, or you can customize your new derived template.
-For more information about customizing your template, see Editing Objects on page 63.
+3 You can create another derived template by repeating the previous steps, or you can customize your new derived template.
+For more information about customizing your template, see "Editing Objects" on page 69.